 Royal Palace of Madrid

 A six minute walk from the market is the Royal Palace of Madrid.
 Guided tours are available but we took the self guided one for 12 Euros, kids 5 and under are free.
 The palace is gorgeous but you’re not able to take photos inside in most rooms.
+Another option is this guided tour that also lets you skip the line.

 If you’re traveling with kids like I was across the street from the palace is a playground.
 If your child needs a break this is the perfect place.
 There are swings, slides, and a big open space.